status-im/nimbus-eth2/docs/the_nimbus_book/src/migration.md

 *See [here](./migration-options.md) for advanced options*

-## Step 1 - Sync the beacon node
+## Step 1 - Sync the Nimbus beacon node
 No matter which client you are migrating over from, the first step is to sync the Nimbus beacon node.

 The easiest way to do this is to follow the [beacon node quick start guide](./quick-start.md).
 Syncing the beacon node might take up to 30h depending on your hardware - you should keep validating using your current setup until it completes.

+Once your Nimbus beacon node has synced and you're satisfied that it's working, move to Step 2.

 ## Step 2 - Export your slashing protection history
-> Hat tip to Michael Sproul for his [wonderful guide](https://lighthouse.sigmaprime.io/switch-to-lighthouse.html) on how to migrate from Prysm to Lighthouse.

 ### Export from Prysm

 #### 1. Disable the Prysm validator client

-Once your Nimbus beacon node has synced and you're satisfied that it's working, stop and disable the Prysm validator client (you can also stop the Prysm beacon node if you wish).
+Stop and disable the Prysm validator client (you can also stop the Prysm beacon node if you wish).

 If you're using systemd and your service is called `prysmvalidator`, run the following commands to stop and disable the service: